-The parties to the arbitration can apply for the withdrawal of the arbitrator after the appointment if the arbitrator is found to be improper or impartial in accordance with article 34 of the Arbitration Law.
+The parties to the arbitration can apply for the withdrawal of the arbitrator after appointment if such arbitrator is found improper or impartial in accordance with article 24 of the Arbitration Law.
 However, an application for withdrawal shall be submitted prior to the first hearing with the statement of reasons.
 In the event that reasons for the withdrawal only became known after the commencement of the first hearing, an application for withdrawal may also be submitted before the conclusion of the last hearing.

-Arbitrator options
+26 Arbitrator options

-26 What are the options when choosing an arbitrator or arbitrators?
+What are the options when choosing an arbitrator or arbitrators?